 I realize that every call for service won’t necessarily result in saving a life, but it will be something that the person remembers for the rest of their life.
 I want to be a part of that.
 I want to make that difference the best way I can and I can’t think of anything more critical than being an EMT.”

-Of course, this answer needs to be in YOUR voice.
-Use these examples as a structure to form your own response so that it’s personal to you.
-Remember that being an EMT is not a job, it’s a calling.
-Express that the best way you can.
-Any personal experiences with seeing an EMT in action go a long way in an interview because the interviewer is hearing that you understand that the smallest thing you do as an EMT will likely be remembered by either your patient or their loved ones the rest of their lives.
+est way you can.
+Any personal experiences with seeing an EMT in action go a long way in an interview because the interviewer is hearing that you understand that the smallest thing you do as an EMT will likely be remembered by either your patient or their loved ones the rest of their lives.3.
+Tell us about a time in which you had to deal with an emotional person and how did you resolve it?

-This question may take a few forms, such as “Tell us about a time you had to deal with an angry person?”
+Tell us about a time you had to deal with an angry person?”
 Or “How would you handle a person that is so emotional that they are interfering with your ability to help the patient?"
 Regardless of the format, the interviewer wants to know how you handle difficult situations.

-As an EMT you’re going to be encountering people at their worst moments.
+This question may take a few forms, such as “As an EMT you’re going to be encountering people at their worst moments.
 If not your patient, their friends and family are certainly going to be emotional and your response to this question is very important to the interviewer.

 The key word in your response is “reasonable.”